 Anti-Diet by Christy Harrison, MPH, RD

 This book explores diet culture which is inherently racist, sexist and classist.
-It helps the reader to understand how pervasive diet culture is in this society and offers tools to reclaim one's body, mind and life.
-Ms. Harrison also has a podcast Food Psych.
+It helps the reader understand how pervasive diet culture is in this society and offers tools to reclaim one's body, mind and life.
+Ms. Harrison also has a podcast called Food Psych.

 White Fragility by Robin Diangelo

 White Fragility, written by a white woman for white audiences, discusses defensiveness by white people when examining race and confronting ones own racist beliefs.
 It examines how this defensiveness supports and maintains racial inequality.

 I'm Still Here by Austin Channing Brown